rjb4standards/REA-Products/UseCaseVDR117/README.md

 These elements enable a software consumer to perform a more efficient, rapid risk assessment when new vulnerabilities are reported

-The Vendor Resposne File (VRF) is provided by a software vendor to a software customer.
+The open source, free to use, free to use, <a href="https://raw.githubusercontent.com/rjb4standards/REA-Products/master/SAGVendorSchema.xsd">Vendor Resposne File (VRF)</a> is provided by a software vendor to a software customer.
 The VRF serves as an index to other material that is needed to perfrom a risk assessment following NIST SP 800-161 Appendix F for Executive Order 14028.
 The list of links to evidence data identified in the VRF includes:
 <ul>
   <li> Software Supplier identification information </li>
   <li> Company data, e.g., organizational information and other information typically found in a legal filing, i.e. SEC </li>